MicrosoftDocs/microsoft-community-training/microsoft-community-training/GA-version/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

 author: Charan
 ms.author: cbrahmandam
-description: In this article, you’ll learn how to install and deploy Microsoft Community Training platform on your Azure subscription. ms.service: azure
+description: In this article, you’ll learn how to install and deploy Community Training platform on your Azure subscription. ms.service: azure
 ---